HomeDedibox ServersDedicated ServerHow to

 How to use a graphical desktop

 If you prefer a graphical desktop on your Dedibox, you can install one of our Desktop orientated distributions and connect to the server using the X2Go Client.
-Refer to our documentation to connect via Windows Remote Desktop
+Refer to our documentation to connect via Windows Remote Desktop.

 How to install software (Linux OSes)

 After you create and install your Dedibox, only an SSH server and an operating system are installed on the server.
 A package manager will help you install and manage software on your server.
-There are several package managers available, depending on your distribution.
+There are many package managers available, depending on your distribution.

 • On CentOS/RedHat, the package manager is called YUM.